-If you’re drowning in your possessions, the idea of getting ready to move can be enough to make you want to scream!
+If you’re drowning in your possessions, the idea of getting ready to move – and looking for moving companies can be enough to make you want to scream!
 Living with kids, living with a packrat spouse, or being the packrat can mean you spend too much time dealing with your things.

 If you know a move is coming up, you have a great opportunity to make things easier on yourself by doing a thorough declutter months in advance.
 The secret to making this work is like just the old saying says: “slow and steady wins the race”.